sharfuddin1986/sharfuddin1986/README.md

 </a>

+## 👋 About Me

-**AWS Cloud & DevOps Engineer** with **19+ years of overall IT experience,** including hands-on expertise in AWS Cloud, DevOps, Linux, CI/CD, Docker, Kubernetes, Terraform, Jenkins, and automation.
-Passionate about building scalable, secure, and reliable cloud infrastructure while continuously learning and sharing knowledge.
+**AWS Cloud & DevOps Engineer** with **19+ years of overall IT experience**, specializing in **AWS Cloud, DevOps, Linux, CI/CD, Docker, Kubernetes, Terraform, Jenkins, Git, and Infrastructure Automation**.

+🚀 Passionate about designing **scalable, secure, and highly available cloud solutions**, automating infrastructure, and implementing modern DevOps best practices.
+I enjoy continuous learning, solving complex challenges, and sharing technical knowledge with the community.

 ###  Skills: